Bhararth-19/VoterRegistration_UI-Design/README.md

 # VoterRegistration_UI-Design
-This is the simple User interface design for India Voter Registration
+This is the simple User interface design for India Voter Registration Portal